When Is Daylight Saving Time For Spring 2018? If You Feel Clock Change Is Worse In Spring, You’re Not Alone

 Medical West Hospital suggests almost everyone likes that extra hour of sleep that the Daylight Saving Time change awards you when it ends in the fall.
 When Daylight Savings Time begins in the spring, folks are not as fond of losing that hour as they were about gaining it.
 For that reason, you may hear your friends around the water cooler asking if this Sunday’s time change is the “good” or “bad” Daylight Saving Time event.

-The Daylight Saving Time change is “especially hard in the spring,” reports Medical West and evidence of this dreaded hour lost is seen on the posts across the social media sites.
+The Daylight Saving Time change is “especially hard in the spring,” reports Medical West, and evidence of this dreaded hour lost is seen on the posts across the social media sites.
 Some examples are seen at the bottom of this article.

 On the Fox & Friends live broadcast on Thursday morning, Janice Dean, the Fox News meteorologist, said a few words about the clocks changing this weekend.
-When losing that hour of sleep came up, well it didn’t sound as if she were too enthused about giving up that 60 minutes.
+When losing that hour of sleep came up, well, it didn’t sound as if she were too enthused about giving up that 60 minutes.
 She did, however, suggest that there is a silver lining that comes along with the spring-ahead clock change and that is — spring is less than two weeks away.

 The dates for this year’s time change and the first day of spring are seen below, which is also reported on the Time and Date website.
 As the clocks spring ahead an hour, you may feel a bit disoriented around time.
 If you normally get up at 7 a.m., it will now be 8 a.m. with the Daylight Saving Time change on Sunday morning.